Oghuz Khagan: Historical precursor and legacy

-According to Abulgazi, Oguz Khan could have lived four thousand years before Prophet Muhammad during the time of the legendary ancient king Keyumars.
-French academician of the 18th century J.-S. Bailly refers the period of Khan's life to the 29th century B.C., the Russian geographer and historian of the 18th century P.Rychkov and Soviet historian O. Tumanovich - to the 7th century B.C.
-The French Encyclopedia of Diderot and d'Alembert mentions that Oghuz Khan lived long before the Persian king Cyrus II.
+According to Abulgazi, Oghuz Khan may have lived four thousand years before the Prophet Muhammad, during the time of the legendary ancient king Keyumars.
+The 18th‑century French academic J.‑S. Bailly placed the khan's life in the 29th century BC, while the 18th‑century Russian geographer and historian P. Rychkov and the Soviet historian O. Tumanovich placed it in the 7th century BC.
+The French Encyclopaedia of Diderot and d'Alembert mentions that Oghuz Khan lived long before the Persian king Cyrus II.

-Swedish geographer and cartographer of the 17th-18th centuries Philip Johan von Strahlenberg, based on the Ancient Greek historian Diodorus Siculus and other historians, concludes that Oghuz Khan was the leader of the ancient Scythian peoples, under whose leadership they conquered vast territories in the Middle East, Southeast Europe and Egypt in ancient times.
-Stralenberg also notes that among the Central Asian peoples, Oghuz Khan enjoys the same fame as Alexander the Great and Julius Caesar among Europeans.
+The Swedish geographer and cartographer Philip Johan von Strahlenberg (17th–18th centuries), drawing on the Ancient Greek historian Diodorus Siculus and other sources, concluded that Oghuz Khan was the leader of the ancient Scythian peoples, under whose leadership they conquered vast territories in the Middle East, Southeast Europe, and Egypt in ancient times.
+Stralenberg also noted that among the Central Asian peoples, Oghuz Khan enjoyed the same fame as Alexander the Great and Julius Caesar among Europeans.

-In scientific literature, the name of Maodun is usually associated with Oghuz Khagan.
-The reason for that is a striking similarity of the Oghuz-Kagan biography in the Turko-Persian manuscripts (Rashid al-Din, Hondemir, Abulgazi) with the Maodun biography in the Chinese sources (feud between the father and son and murder of the former, the direction and sequence of conquests, etc.), which was first noticed by N.Ya.
+In the scholarly literature, the name of Maodun is usually associated with Oghuz Khagan.
+The reason for this is a striking similarity between the biography of Oghuz Khagan in Turkic‑Persian manuscripts (Rashid al‑Din, Hondemir, Abulgazi) and the biography of Maodun in Chinese sources (feud between father and son, murder of the former, direction and sequence of conquests, and so on), a similarity first noticed by N.Ya.
 Bichurin (Collection of information, pp. 56–57).

-Preliminary studies suggest that Oghuz Khan may have lived during the 6th to 7th centuries CE, possibly as a member or a leader of the Tiele tribal group known as Kibir (Qibi).
-Presumably he was an ally and supporter of a Yabgu-Kaghan of the Western Turkic Khaganate up to a certain point.
-Moreover, it is proposed that Oghuz Khan might have been a close relative and companion of the Qibi chief Geleng (哥楞) also known as Yiwuzhenmohe Qaghan.
-The possibility of a kinship link between Oghuz Khan and the ruling Ashina clan is also examined.
+Preliminary studies suggest that Oghuz Khan may have lived during the 6th to 7th centuries CE, possibly as a member or leader of the Tiele tribal group known as Kibir (Qibi).
+Presumably, he was an ally and supporter of a Yabgu‑Khagan of the Western Turkic Khaganate up to a certain point.
+Moreover, it has been proposed that Oghuz Khan may have been a close relative and companion of the Qibi chief Geleng (哥楞), also known as Yiwuzhenmohe Qaghan.
+The possibility of a kinship link between Oghuz Khan and the ruling Ashina clan has also been examined.

-Oghuz Khan is sometimes considered the legendary founder of most Turkic people, and ancestor of the Oghuz subbranch.
-Even today, subbranches of Oghuz are classified in order of the legendary six sons and 24 grandsons of Oghuz Khan.
-In history, Turkmen dynasties often rebelled or claimed sovereignty by saying their rank was higher than the existing dynasty in this tribal classification.
+Oghuz Khan is sometimes considered the legendary founder of most Turkic peoples and the ancestor of the Oghuz sub‑branch.
+Even today, the sub‑branches of the Oghuz are classified according to the order of the legendary six sons and twenty‑four grandsons of Oghuz Khan.
+In history, Turkmen dynasties often rebelled or claimed sovereignty by asserting that their rank was higher than that of the existing dynasty in this tribal classification.

 Oghuz Khan appears on the 100 manat banknote.

-Oğuz and Oğuzhan are common masculine Turkish and Turkic given names, which come from Oghuz Khan.
+Oğuz and Oğuzhan are common masculine Turkish and Turkic given names, derived from Oghuz Khan.

-Mary Province's district Oguzhan, in Turkmenistan, is named after him.
+Mary Province's district, Oguzhan, in Turkmenistan is named after him.

-The International airport in Ashgabat, Turkmenistan is named after Oghuz Khan.
+The international airport in Ashgabat, Turkmenistan, is named after Oghuz Khan.